T-Almeida/EmpathyGame/README.md

 # EmpathyGame

-The most updated version occurs on the gh-pages branch
+Pushes to the master branch triggers an build and deploy action to the gh-pages branch